 "Won't Get Fooled Again" Wikipedia page.

-The documentary on Who's Next in the "Classic Albums" series provides insights into the sonic landscape of "Won't Get Fooled Again," as well as Moon's drumming style (in four parts on YouTube, beginning here).
+The documentary on Who's Next in the "Classic Albums" series provides insights into the sonic landscape of "Won't Get Fooled Again," as well as Moon's drumming style.

 Keith Moon's drumming on "Won't Get Fooled Again" is rarely visible for long in the filmed performances (and as noted, he's solid but not spectacular in the Shepperton show above).
 So thank heavens for a wonderfully limber young American drummer named Beau Ferchaud, who has posted his note-for-note (but by no means rote or static) rendering of the drum part.
 It has become one of my favourite videos on YouTube, and it confirms my conviction that Moon's performance on this song is the definitive drumming in rock.
 Moon (and Ferchaud) rarely throw in the same fill twice.
 It's meticulous, endlessly creative, ferociously propulsive playing.